 The stark color of the Anthracite could inspire many new designs.
 It will contrast with the blue and make it shine for the viewer.

-Anthracite is a perfect choice and could change how people look at blue cars in time.
+Anthracite is a perfect choice and could change how people look at blue cars.
 It certainly provides a “handsome” look to the car itself.

 The Anthracite color may be added by a professional body shop in the area.
 Talk to them and get their professional opinion about the color scheme.